 Margaretha Jones lived and worked in Switzerland, France, Belgium and the United States.
 She has a Commercial Degree (Handelsdiploma) from Switzerland and a BA in Anthropology from Fordham University.
 She worked for the American Ethical Union first as part-time for their Executive Director and later as their National Administrator for over 20 years.
 In recent past she has been involved in NGO Committees, including Co-Chair of the NGO Committee on Children’s Rights.
 She started her second term being on the Board of CoNGO and accepted to be their treasurer.
 She has been a member of the NGO Committee of CSW for over 10 years and is happy to serve as their treasurer.

 Azadeh Khalili is a feminist activist dedicated to strengthening the social justice movement.
-She is the Former Founding Executive Director of the NYC Commission on Gender Equity with the de Blasio Administration and the former Deputy Commissioner for the New York City Mayor’s Office of Immigrant Affairs under the Bloomberg Administration.
+She is a United Nations representative for the International Alliance of Women and she is the Former Founding Executive Director of the NYC Commission on Gender Equity with the de Blasio Administration and the former Deputy Commissioner for the New York City Mayor’s Office of Immigrant Affairs under the Bloomberg Administration.
 Azadeh is one of the original writers of dozens of the New York City laws and policies mandating over 50 agencies to ensure meaningful services to women and non-English speakers.
 From 1994 to 2001, Azadeh served as the CEO of the Youthbase, an agency that worked in collaboration with the New York City Department of Education to stop the spread of HIV among young people.
 This successful program was replicated in 7 other cities in the United States and South Africa.
 Prior to founding Youthbase, Azadeh worked on behalf of marginalized communities and individuals serving prisoners, former-offenders, and inner-city youth.
 During the last two decades, Azadeh has facilitated national and international workshops on gender and racial equity and leadership skills for activists.
 Born in Iran, Azadeh holds an M.P.H. from Columbia University and was a fellow with the Annie E. Casey Foundation’s Children and Families and with the Charles H. Revson Fellowships.
 Azadeh has served on numerous boards including the New Economy Project and Adhikaar.
 She is the recipient of many awards including a proclamation from the NYC Council.